browncs-mlsystems-class/cs1390sp25/cs1390-plan.md

 # Description {#description}

+Many applications, across industries varying from ecommerce to education, rely on data processing and machine learning systems for data analytics tasks.
+Deep learning techniques are now being applied to problems such as search, coding assistants, and chip placement.
+Due to how widely used these applications are, performance, specifically latency, throughput, and hardware efficiency, is very important.
+However, achieving high performance in these systems can be challenging.

+This class will explore systems-related challenges related to building, training, deploying and managing large-scale data processing and machine learning systems.
+The learning goals of the class are for students to deeply understand the systems techniques that allow ML systems to be deployed efficiently, at scale.
+Topics include efficient training and inference, understanding how to build hardware ML algorithms, understanding ML algorithm performance, GPU programming and cuda, recent transformer architectures, efficient retrieval, and more.

 This is the first offering of this class; students should anticipate technical difficulties, and the course components and schedule are subject  to change.